hsuwanying/music-streaming-analytic/README.md

 </p>

 # Solution
 The original goal of this kaggle challenge is to improve the recommender system that can accurately predict and suggest a track the user will listen more than 30 seconds.
-Notheless, having positive **User experience** matters to business success and is crucial when measuring product performance.
-Besides predicting whether a user would skip a song or not to create a recommender system, in this project, I conducted a user preference analysis to generate insights from user age, user activities, music preference and listening patterns into the user experience to optimize Deezer's recommendation system.
+Nonetheless, having positive **User experience** is crucial when measuring product performance, besides predicting whether a user would skip a song or not to create a recommender system, in this project, I conducted a user preference analysis to generate insights from user age, user activities, music preference and listening patterns into the user experience to optimize Deezer's recommendation system.

 # Data Source
 The data is originated from a [Kaggle challenge](https://www.kaggle.com/c/dsg17-online-phase).